-I’ve never seen a movie starring Sai Pallavi, until mom suggested we watch the 2021 Telugu movie ‘Love Story’ on the Indian streaming app ‘Aha’.
+I had never seen a movie starring Sai Pallavi, not until mom suggested we watch the 2021 Telugu movie ‘Love Story’ on the Indian streaming app ‘Aha’.
 Directed and written by Sekhar Kammula, this seemingly simple romantic tale at first glance, soon takes on themes of caste complications and ugly internal family tussles as the story progresses.

 The film starts with Revanth (Naga Chaitanya), a simple boy from a poor family, who runs a small dance center in Hyderabad.
 His life changes when a new girl from his village moves into the building next to him.
 Sai Pallavi plays new girl Mounica, an engineer looking for a job in Hyderabad to escape her domineering rich family.
 Unfortunately, she is a complete dunce with terrible grades who is prone to panic attacks.
 So despite getting a cheat-sheet from a friend for a written test at a job interview, she fails to land the position.
 After a series of rejections and admonitions from everyone around her, a dejected Mounica breaks into an impromptu dance on Revanth’s terrace one morning, stunning onlookers.
 This scene was the high-point of the film, Sai Pallavi is a mesmerizing dancer, with such sharp/clean moves that it’s hard to believe she is not a trained classical dancer.
 Her movements are fluid, expressions joyous.
 It’s been a long time since I was captivated watching an actor dance on screen.
 Perhaps it’s her simple appearance that takes you by surprise, because she transforms into a swan (or a peacock like Revanth in the film call her) when she moves to the rhythm of music.